 This job is not for the faint of heart.
 Professionals in this field must be comfortable with all forms of death, including gruesome and violent ones.
 There are no formal requirements for entering this field, although most professionals have completed education post-high school.

-Successful medicolegal death investigators combine medical training, law enforcement experience, and knowledge of the local, state, and federal laws.
+Successful medicolegal death investigators combine medical training, law enforcement experience, and knowledge of local, state, and federal laws.
 Most professionals earn certification through the American Board of Medicolegal Death Investigators (ABMI).

 Continue reading to learn more about this unique career, including various programs of study, job duties, and even associated careers.